jortizve/jortizve.github.io/content/authors/admin/_index.md

 ## About Me

-James Jerson Ortiz Vega is a Colombian computer scientist and researcher at the Faculty of Computer Science of the University of Namur (UNamur) and a member of the Research Center on Information Systems Engineering.
+James Ortiz is a Colombian computer scientist and researcher at the Faculty of Computer Science of the University of Namur (UNamur) and a member of the Research Center on Information Systems Engineering.
 His work focuses on formal verification, timed automata, model-based testing, and temporal/dynamic logics for real-time systems.
 He develops novel mutation testing approaches for timed models, logical frameworks for reasoning about dynamic games, and efficient verification tools such as MUPPAAL.